qor/qor/example/tutorial/bookstore/README.md

 You can find the code in [app/resources/resources.go](https://github.com/qor/qor/blob/docs_and_tutorial/example/tutorial/bookstore/01/app/resources/resources.go)

-This gives you the `I18n` menu entry in admin.
+This will give you the `I18n` menu entry in admin.

-TODO: screenshot

 Go ahead and look for the translation key `qor_admin.I18n` and translate it: